pingswept/me30-website/content/notes/pi-setup.md

 sudo pip3 install flask
 ```

-Then, start the server (assuming your code is in a file called `server.py` and you replace the 0.0.0.0 with your Pi's IP address):
+Then, start the server.
+We're assuming your code is in a file called `server.py`.
+The `--host=0.0.0.0` in the command below means that your Flask instance will listen on whatever IP addresses it has, instead of just for connections from itself, which is the default for testing.

 ```
 export FLASK_APP=server.py